Ph.D. (English), Indian Institute of Technology, Mumbai,

 Core research areas:

-My research interests lie in literary and critical theory, contemporary curriculum studies, representation and culture studies, the postmodernist historical novel and humanities education.
-I am currently researching the intersections of literature, the critical humanities, peace studies and education.
+My research interests lie in literary criticism, critical theory, contemporary curriculum studies, representation and culture studies, the postmodernist historical novel and humanities education.
+I am currently researching the intersections of literature, the critical humanities, peace studies and liberal education.

 Ongoing research: